(Warning – Sexual Content, Parental Guidance recommended for children)

 The issue was not purity, holiness, or any other noble matter.
 The issue was ownership of property.
 If priests had heirs, then they had potential claims against church property.
 It really is that worldly.
+The Roman Catholic Church instituted a ban on priest marriages to stop claims by the heirs of priests on properties that the priests had use of.

-Catholic celibacy is a debacle.
-The Churchâ€™s claim that ony men with a gift of celibacy are ordained is both a joke and a tragedy.
-The age that males begin the process of entering the seminary is high school.
+People, those ages are either prepubescent, or just entering puberty for a lot of people.
 Young men really don’t know that they can live without the lure of sex when they start the process of becoming a priest.
-Some leave the priesthood to get married.
+Then later, some leave the priesthood to get married.
 The tragedy comes in the sexual abuse that permeates this culture where men desire sex and their outlet turns to the opportunities they have to be alone with young boys or young girls.
-It is moral fiasco, yet the Catholic Church refuses to give ground on this issue.
+It is a moral fiasco, yet the Catholic Church refuses to give ground on this issue.
 Articles on sexual abuse by priests are all too common.
 The following is a sample.

-“Pope apologises for church sexual abuse in Australia
+“Pope apologises for church sexual abuse in Australia”

 “I am deeply sorry for the pain and suffering the victims have endured,” the pontiff said in a homily in Sydney.